Nick088Official/TADC-VN-DEMO-CANDY-CHAOS-Web-Port/README.md

 ### Part C: Running the Game Locally

 You need to run them using a local web server.
 Simply opening the `.html` file directly will not work due to browser security restrictions.
-You will need a slightly complex server setup than the built-in one to run it via Python, since Godot 4.x games require the server to have Cross Origin Isolation & SharedArrayBuffer enabled.
+You will need a slightly complex server setup than the built-in one to run it via Python, since Godot 4.0-4.2 games are multi-threaded, they require the server to have Cross Origin Isolation & SharedArrayBuffer enabled.

 1. Create a file named `server.py` in the **root of your Git repository** (the same level as your `godot` folder) and add the following content:
     ```py